 Customers love to see “free shipping” at the checkout screen.
-IF you ship often and in large quantities, though, this could cause your business to lose a lot of money, so strict shipping schedules have to be set if you are to offer that kind of service.
-Also, packing methods play a larger role as well.
+If you ship often and in large quantities, though, this could cause your business to lose a lot of money, so strict B2C shipping schedules have to be set if you are to offer that type of service.
+Also, packing methods play a larger role as well, since B2C shipments tend to contain smaller packages; these provide an opportunity to either effectively or poorly pack so many smaller items in shipping containers.
 Offering different shipping options becomes more valuable when free shipping is the standard – it’s also a great promotional tool for trying to move certain products.
 Customers who want their package quicker will often be willing to pay an elevated cost for shipping.

 Including Shipping Cost with Cost of Item